AzizjonTuraev/sales_analysis/README.md

 # Sales Analysis - ML Prediction

-This is a complete end-to-end project, which implements building ETL Pipelines, makes analysis & Dashboards, and then builds a Prediction Model for the Sales Analysis dataset.
+This is a complete end-to-end project, which implements ETL Pipelines, makes analysis & Dashboards, and then builds a Prediction Model for the Sales Analysis dataset.
 The dataset contains 6 CSV files:
 - `customers.csv`,
 - `order_items.csv`,
 - `orders.csv`